jessecambon/jessecambon.github.io/_posts/2019-12-8-practical-tidy-evaluation.md

 As an example, below I’ve defined a function that builds a scatter plot with [ggplot2](https://ggplot2.tidyverse.org/).
 The function takes a dataset and two variable names as inputs.
-You will notice that the data argument needs no tidy evaluation.
-The [as\_label](https://rlang.r-lib.org/reference/as_label.html) function is this time used to extract our variable names as strings to create a plot title with the “ggtitle” function.
+You will notice that the dataset argument “df” needs no tidy evaluation.
+The [as\_label](https://rlang.r-lib.org/reference/as_label.html) function is used to extract our variable names as strings to create a plot title with the “ggtitle” function.

 ``` r
 library(ggplot2)